OpenFirma

 sidecar --> audit["Signed audit log"]

-Three pieces matter at first:
+Three infrastructure components matter at first:

 Where to start